What Is A Niche Website? And How Do You Make Money With One?

 Rather than pets supplies, to focus on one specific animal.

-You can always scale out your niche later on if you choose a title to your website that would allow you to do so.
+You can always scale out your niche later on if you choose to.

-There was a time where you could throw up a small website, with under 20 pages and make money from creating content around a very narrow topic or “niche” and make money from it…
+Like I said earlier; there was a time where you could throw up a small website, with under 20 pages and make money from creating content around a very narrow topic or niche and make money from it…

 But now Google prefers more established sites, sites where they have built up trust over time and that google regards as “authority sites” within their specific niche.